SpitfirePirates/spitfire-plotter/README.md

 # Project Plotter

-A simple V plotter witten in javascript designed to run on a Raspberry Pi with a pair of 28BYJ-48 stepper motors.
+A simple V plotter written in javascript designed to run on a Raspberry Pi with a pair of stepper motors.

 ## Debug no logging